Debates in International Politics

 CRN 33627

 This course critically examines arguments, analytical frameworks, and potential solutions for major controversies in international politics.
-What causes terrorism?
+What are the sources of state failure?
+How is the global system of states evolving?
 What should countries do to solve global warming?
 Should economic distributive justice only exist within nation states or should it apply globally?
-What are the sources of state failure?
 Students confront these and a wide range of other key economic, security, and global controversies.
-The first part of the course critically examines sources of international conflict such as insurgency, guerilla warfare, corruption, and imperialism.
-The course then investigates questions of international order and cooperation with regard to international injustice, sovereignty, market-preserving federalism, environmental degradation, and problems of global governance.
+The first part of the course critically examines the structure and actors of the international system.
+It also explores the challenges of nationalism, state evolution, partially independent territories, and global governance.
+The course then investigates questions of international cooperation regarding nuclear weapons, international injustice, environmental degradation, and military intervention.

 Credits: 4